 - Be at least 18 years old at the time of filing Form N-400

-- Have been continuously present in the U.S. for at least five years (three years if you are married to a U.S. citizen)
+- Demonstrate continuous residence in the U.S. for at least five years (three years if you are married to a U.S. citizen) immediately preceding the date of filing Form-400

 - Meet the requirements for good moral character

 Step 2: Prepare Your Application, USCIS Processing of Form N-400

-The application for citizenship is Form N-400, Application for Naturalization.
-This is one of the longest and most complicated USCIS applications.
-The instructions alone are 18 pages and the application is 20!
+The citizenship application is Form N-400, Application for Naturalization.
+This is one of the longest and most complicated United States Citizenship and Immigration Services (USCIS) applications.
+The instructions alone are 18 pages, and the application is 20.

 Not only does the application require a lot of time to complete, but it also requires a lot of supporting documentation.
-In most cases, you’ll need to include the following supporting documentation with your application:
+In most cases, you’ll need to include the following documents along with your application:

 - 2 passport-style photographs

 - Photocopy of your permanent resident green card

 - Photocopy of your Legal Marital Status Certificate.
 Provide a photocopy of your current marriage certificate, divorce, annulment decree, or death certificate of a former spouse.

 - Documents for Military Personnel or Spouses of Military Personnel (varies by circumstance)